joambi/tpf-tools-installers/01_install_JackOSX/readme.md

 -----------------------------------------------------------
-This is the Jack Audio Kit OSX 10.14+ TPF-TOOLS-Installer v2.0
+This is the Jack Audio Kit OSX 10.14+
 -----------------------------------------------------------

 This current version installs all necessary Jackosx components to use the TPF-TOOLS.